- Never, EVER take responsibility.

 - Learn how to speak out of both sides of your mouth, without flinching.
 Develop a negative twist to everything your opponent does, even if it's just walking across the street.

 - Trivialize everything your opponent says.
-Take a seemingly-insignificant phrase out of context, and tell your audience that was the primary message.
+Take a seemingly-insignificant phrase out of context (such as "lipstick on a pig"), and tell your audience that was the primary message.
 Say it with a sneer, if possible.

 - If you're an elected Republic, learn how to obfuscate and delay - those are GOP SOP (2007-8 Republic senators have filibustered more bills than any Congress in history)